THE OUTLET’S DEMISE

 CONSTRUCTION BEGINS

-Road machinery sliced through the hills and compacted the soils for road placement.
+Shown is some of the actual machinery used to slice through the hills and compact the soil for road placement.
 The 146-year-old historical outlet was in the process of demise.

 REFERENCES: